tommykw/kotlin-compiler-plugin-sample/README.md

 # Kotlin Compiler Plugin Sample

 ## Summary
 This is a sample project using the kotlin compiler plugin.
 I used the [Tracer-Kotlin-Compiler-Plugin](https://github.com/acejingbo/Tracer-Kotlin-Compiler-Plugin) project as a reference.
 It consists of the following two projects.
+You can add `@HelloWorld` annotation to a function, `Hello World` will be printed.

 - HelloWorldPlugin
   - HelloWorldCompilerPlugin.kt